mirfan899/sppas/Packager/doc/06_scripting/65_scripts.md

 ### Read/Write annotated files

-Open/Read a file of any format (TextGrid, Elan, Transcriber, CSV) and store it into a `Transcription` object instance, named `trs` in the following code, is mainly done as:
+Open/Read a file of any format (TextGrid, Elan, Transcriber, ...) and store it into a `Transcription` object instance, named `trs` in the following code, is mainly done as: